 - An enhanced curriculum, designed to help customize the student's education to meet personal and professional goals.

-- Year-round enrollment at Great Valley, allowing students to begin almost anytime during the year
+- Year-round enrollment at Great Valley, allowing students to begin three times during the year

 - A unique faculty that combines impressive credentials, research, and industry experience